FabianGremmen/Farbpalette/README.md

 # Farbpalette
 TestRepo

-Is just a Test for School and get familiar with GitHub
+It's just a test for School and get familiar with GitHub